RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Custom image directory**

 The directory for custom images.
 The tilde `~` symbol can be used which will expand to the user home directory.
 It's also possible to use the %ESPATH% and %ROMPATH% variables which will set the directory relative to the ES-DE binary directory or the ROM directory.
+Images in the .jpg, .png, .webp, .svg and unanimated .gif formats are supported.

 #### Video screensaver settings